For information on how to contact us for technical support, please see Support.

 |Debbie Lockett||Follow @Debbie_Lockett|

 Michael Kay is the original developer of Saxon.
 He founded Saxonica in 2004.
-His knowledge of XSLT and XQuery is second to none: he is the editor of the specifications for XSLT 2.0 and 3.0, and XPath 3.1 Functions and Operators; a joint editor of XPath 2.0 and XPath 3.0; and an invited expert on the W3C XQuery Working Group.
+His knowledge of XSLT and XQuery is second to none: he was the editor of the specifications for XSLT 2.0 and 3.0, and XPath 3.1 Functions and Operators; a joint editor of XPath 2.0 and XPath 3.0; and an invited expert on the W3C XQuery Working Group.
 He is also the author of the best-selling XSLT Programmer's Reference from Wrox Press, currently in its fourth edition.

 Penny Kay is a founding Director of Saxonica and the Company Secretary.
 Penny handles banking, tax, insurance, legal and personnel matters for the company.
 Previously Penny was a Civil Servant in the British Civil Service.